bandajon/lusaka-intergrated-solid-waste-company/ARCHITECTURE.md

 ## **Introduction**

-The Lusaka Integrated Solid Waste Management Company (LISWMC) seeks to modernize waste management in Lusaka by implementing a robust, scalable, and efficient backend architecture.
-This architecture supports various stakeholders, including LISWMC staff, franchise collectors, and citizens, providing functionalities such as payment management, real-time tracking, fleet management, and advanced zone classification using Google Earth Engine APIs.
+The Lusaka Integrated Solid Waste Management Company (LISWMC) aims to modernize waste management in Lusaka by implementing a robust, scalable, and efficient backend architecture.
+This architecture supports various stakeholders, including LISWMC staff, franchise collectors, landfill operators, and citizens.
+It provides functionalities such as payment management, real-time tracking, fleet management, landfill operations, and advanced zone classification using Google Earth Engine APIs.

-This document outlines a detailed backend architecture based on the system design provided, incorporating **gRPC** for inter-service communication and implementing a **Backend For Frontend (BFF)** pattern.
-The architecture is designed to be highly modular, scalable, and maintainable, ensuring that it meets both current and future needs of the platform.
+This document outlines a detailed backend architecture incorporating **gRPC** for inter-service communication and implementing a **Backend For Frontend (BFF)** pattern.
+The architecture is designed to be highly modular, scalable, and maintainable, ensuring that it meets both current and future needs of the platform, including the new landfill operations.

 ---

 ## **Architecture Overview**

-The backend architecture is composed of several microservices, each responsible for a specific domain within the system.
+The backend architecture consists of several microservices, each responsible for a specific domain within the system.
 The microservices communicate with each other using gRPC, a high-performance, open-source universal RPC framework.
 The **BFF Service** acts as the gateway between client applications and the backend microservices, exposing RESTful APIs to the clients and translating these into gRPC calls to the microservices.

 **Key Components:**

-- **Clients:** Mobile applications (Android/iOS), web applications, USSD services.
+- **Clients:** Mobile applications (Android/iOS), web applications, USSD services, landfill gate systems.
 - **BFF Service:** Acts as a mediator between clients and microservices.
 - **Microservices:** Independently deployable services responsible for specific functionalities.
 - **Database Layer:** PostgreSQL database accessed by microservices.